What is COronaVIrus Disease 2019 (COVID19)?

 - Sneeze or cough into the inside of your elbow or into a tissue. (throw it away after using!)

-- Wear a cloth mask whenever you go out in public
+- Wear Kn95 or Kn94 mask whenever you are in crowded spaces

 - If you are unvaccinated, you should continue to wear a mask indoors and outdoors in crowded areas